Pietro Scarpini: Reception

 The music historian Andrea Olmstead describes Scarpini as the foremost post-war Italian pianist.
 Sometimes called a virtuoso, reviews of his concerts and recordings often praise his technical proficiency in playing difficult repertoire.
 The British composer Reginald Smith Brindle comments that Scarpini "can pack a theatre to overflowing with a programme quite foreign to the hackneyed repertory of pianists, whether it be Bach or Schoenberg."
 His version of Pierrot lunaire, as pianist and conductor, was praised as being "entirely sympathetic to the composer's intention" and having "a quite extraordinary skill and artistry" by a reviewer for The Musical Times in 1949.

-In 1966, Scarpini was the soloist in Busoni's rarely performed Piano Concerto at the Carnegie Hall, marking the composer's centenary, with George Szell conducting the Cleveland Orchestra; an article in Time describes the event: "...the tiny man, exploding chords like cannoncrackers, hurled himself upon the piano, and for the next 72 minutes ... blasted away with a display of percussive pianistics that rattled the hall so hard nobody noticed the sound of a subway train thundering within 40 feet of the stage" adding that he and the orchestra "safely and on the whole admirably negotiated the longest and, in the opinion of many pianists, the most difficult piano concerto ever composed."
+In 1966, Scarpini was the soloist in Busoni's rarely performed Piano Concerto at Carnegie Hall, marking the composer's centenary, with George Szell conducting the Cleveland Orchestra; an article in Time describes the event: "...the tiny man, exploding chords like cannoncrackers, hurled himself upon the piano, and for the next 72 minutes ... blasted away with a display of percussive pianistics that rattled the hall so hard nobody noticed the sound of a subway train thundering within 40 feet of the stage" adding that he and the orchestra "safely and on the whole admirably negotiated the longest and, in the opinion of many pianists, the most difficult piano concerto ever composed."
 His playing "created a sensation in New York", but the concert did not please all the American music critics; B. H. Haggin complains in The Hudson Review of Scarpini's "interminable rehashing of everything he had heard in his pretentious piece of worthless Kapellmeistermusik."